Skip to main content

 Headshot for Dina Smeltz

-Assistant Director, Public Opinion and Foreign Policy
+Director of Public Opinion and Foreign Policy

-Craig Kafura is the assistant director for public opinion and foreign policy at the Chicago Council on Global Affairs, a Security Fellow with the Truman National Security Project, and a Pacific Forum Young Leader.
+Craig Kafura is the director of public opinion and foreign policy at the Chicago Council on Global Affairs, a Security Fellow with the Truman National Security Project, and a Pacific Forum Young Leader.
 At the Council, he coordinates work on public opinion and foreign policy and is a regular contributor to the public opinion and foreign policy blog Running Numbers.

-Senior Director, Future Frontlines and Planetary Politics
+Senior Director, Future Frontlines and Planetary Politics, New America

 Candace Rondeaux headshot